PentHertz/RF-Swift/packaging/README.md

 Two delivery paths, both from the signed + notarized universal `.dmg`:

-- **The .dmg itself**: drag-install the Workbench, double-click "Install RF Swift CLI.command" for the CLI, and double-click "RF Swift Setup.command" to pick and install an engine (Docker Desktop, OrbStack, Podman, Lima with USB passthrough, or native Nix) plus XQuartz/PulseAudio.
+- **The .dmg itself**: drag-install the Workbench, double-click "Install RF Swift CLI" for the CLI, and double-click "RF Swift Setup" to pick and install an engine (Docker Desktop, OrbStack, Podman, Lima with USB passthrough, or native Nix) plus XQuartz/PulseAudio.
+Both helpers are signed app bundles that open a script in Terminal (`scripts/macos-launcher-app.sh` around `go/rfswift/cmd/dmglauncher`;
+  `docs/macos-signing.md` explains why a plain `.command` cannot pass Gatekeeper on Sequoia).
 The setup script is `scripts/setup-macos.sh` - the macOS counterpart of the Windows installer's dependency bundle (`windows/installer/Bundle.wxs`), also runnable non-interactively (`RFSWIFT_SETUP_ENGINE=...
 RFSWIFT_SETUP_XQUARTZ=0|1 RFSWIFT_SETUP_AUDIO=0|1`).